elementor/elementor-developers-docs/src/widgets/rendering-style.md

 ## Styling Elements

-Let's say you have a widget with two controls in which the users can set a title, and control the element "color".
+Let's say you have a widget with two controls in which users can set a title, and control the element "color".

 ```php {34-44}
 <?php